datapractice/machinelearners/ch7_subjects/ch_learning_subjects.md

 ## to do

+- the programming of ml as the backpropagation and feed forward of machine learning as function finding into finding a function for machine learning
 - hinton -- backpropagation of error -- the 1986 nature paper uses examples of people
 - 'generalization error is what we care about' [@Ng_2008f]
 - deep neural nets [@Hassabis_2013] should appear here